-16. Declaration of Security (DoS)
+16. Declaration of Security (DoS).

-Vessels are required to implement the DoS in coordination with the facility (including OCS facility) or another vessel.
-The DoS the primary plan for shared security concerns and is required to remain in place throughout the time a vessel is moored at the facility or for the duration of the vessel-to-vessel interface.
+Vessels are required to implement a DoS in coordination with the facility (including OCS facility) or another vessel.
+The DoS is the primary plan for shared security concerns and is required to remain in place throughout the time a vessel is moored at the facility or for the duration of the vessel-to-vessel interface.
 All vessels and facilities required to comply with 33 CFR parts 104, 105, and 106, must, at a minimum, comply with the DoS requirements of the MARSEC level set for the port.
-The vessel owner or operator must, for each vessel, ensure that adequate coordination of security issues takes place between the vessel and facility to include the execution of the Declaration of Security (DoS).
+The vessel owner or operator must, for each vessel, ensure that adequate coordination of security issues takes place between the vessel and facility to include the execution of the DoS.
 Execution implies a greater degree of action than simply signing the document.
-Thus, vessels must implement the vessel's share of the DoS security measures before commencing to embark or disembark passengers, transfer of cargo or transfer of vessel stores.
+Thus, vessels must implement the vessel's share of the DoS security measures before commencing to embark or disembark passengers, transfer of cargo or vessel stores.

-Inspectors should ensure adequacy of procedures for handling requests for DoSs; they should also review current and historical records for adequacy of DoSs, including signatures of VSO, FSO, their designated representatives and MARSEC level.
+Inspectors should ensure adequacy of procedures for handling requests for a DoS; they should also review current and historical records for adequacy of a DoS, including signatures of VSO, FSO, their designated representatives and the current MARSEC level.

 Inspectors should also observe vessel and facility operations to ensure compliance with the DoS.

-In addition, inspectors should verify that continuing DoS's have not exceeded the maximum time periods (30 days MARSEC 1, 90 days MARSEC 2 and no continuing DoS authorized for MARSEC 3).
+In addition, inspectors should verify that continuing DoSs have not exceeded the maximum time periods (90 days for MARSEC 1, 30 days for MARSEC 2 and no continuing DoS authorized for MARSEC 3).